Records and Registration

 The auditing student will be required to follow the regular admission/registration process.
 In addition, the student must complete an Add/Drop Form and submit it to the Student Affairs Office before the end of the drop/add period as designated by the official NTCC Academic Calendar.

 Once this form is submitted to the Registrar, the student cannot request a change back to a credit course.
-Tuition and fees for audited courses are the same as for credit courses.
+Tuition and fees for audited courses are the same as for-credit courses.
 The student does not receive credit for an audited course; the final grade for an audit course is “AU.”
 Courses taken on an audit basis do not fulfill any certificate, diploma, or degree requirements.
 Credit exams cannot be taken for courses that have previously been audited.

 Change of Program

 A student who wishes to change his/her program of study after enrolling must complete a change of program form in the Student Affairs Office.
 Once approved, the student’s program change will become effective upon processing by the Student Affairs Office.
+The Catalog in effect at the time the official change of program is processed must be followed for graduation purposes.

 If a student wishes to switch to a selective admissions program, such as Practical Nursing, he/she must contact Student Affairs to determine if he/she meets admission requirements for the desired program.
 If eligible for admission to a selective admissions program, the student should complete an application for admission to the selected program.